SvenMatzke/userv/userv.core/README.rst

     router.list()

-With these object all server are instances and we have full controll even without an server instance.
+With these object all server are instances and we have full control even without an server instance.

 Response types
 ==============
-There are a few build in response types text, json and static_files
+There are a few build in response types text, json, serving static files although has to be determined by async or normal file pointer usage.
+There fore these are in the appropriate packages.

+The general gist of the response functions is to create a generator which will be used to consomed by your server.

+if you want to have full control about your memory flow or need to write a few memory hungry responses feel free to write an response yourself.

+Little hint make sure to use the response_header function and end the response with an "\\r\\n".

 Further packages & webserver